 Notice of Proposed Amended and Restated Class Action Settlement and Hearing To Be Held On May 7, 2015.

 Information for all members of the nationwide class certified by this Court to include blind patrons of automated teller machines (“ATMs”) owned or operated by either Cardtronics, Inc. or Cardtronics USA, Inc. Click here for more information about the Class Action Suit and Proposed Settlement.

 A heartfelt thank-you to everyone who came out and supported DRM at our 14th Annual Dinner.

 The turnout was fantastic and we had a wonderful evening honoring this year's award recipients and listening to the inspirational words of our keynote speaker, Sally Conway, Civil Rights Division, Department of Justice.
 The following individuals / businesses were also honored for

 their advocacy work on behalf of people with disabilities.

-Thank you to the sponsors of DRC's 2014 Annual Membership Dinner
+Thank you to the sponsors of DRM's 2014 Annual Membership Dinner

 Eric Reeves, Jacob Van Meter, Adam Fletcher, Helen M. Bailey Advocacy Award